bahelit/funky-farm-me/content/en/post/nextcloud.md

 such as having the link expire after a week or a month, or by setting a password for viewing the link.

 #### News 📰
-RSS feeds still exist and are still a great way to follow the news.
+RSS feeds still exist and are still a great way to follow the news but there aren't many client or services for managing RSS new feeds anymore.
 Nextcloud provides a plugin called [News](https://apps.nextcloud.com/apps/news) that lets users subscribe to and organize RSS/Atom feeds.
-Most sites provide RSS feeds, they may just be a bit hard to find.
+Most sites provide RSS feeds, though they may just be a bit hard to find.
 The server pulls down the news articles as they come in and are viewable in the web browser or a dedicated Nextcloud News Apps on [Android](https://play.google.com/store/apps/details?id=de.luhmer.owncloudnewsreader&hl=en_US&gl=US) and [iPhone](https://apps.apple.com/us/app/nextnews/id1573041539).